ZacharyPKelly/practicumProject/README.md

 3. You will need a GitHub account, and will need to be added as a contributer with writing privileges to the Eswatini Website Repository.
 Please contact the moderater of the website in order to added as a contributer.

 4. Next you will need to make sure your Python Scripts folder is on you PATH.
 You can do this easily by pressing WIN + R, typing in 'cmd' then pressing enter.
 You can then type in 'pip' into the Command Terminal and press enter.
-If you are told: 'pip is not recognized as an internal or external command, operable program or batch file' then you're Python Scripts folder is not on your PATH.
+If you are told: 'pip is not recognized as an internal or external command, operable program or batch file' then your Python Scripts folder is not on your PATH.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/92888996/205692010-32ac5eb0-5b44-450e-99e2-2c81eba6dffa.png" width="650"/>